 Another life event would soon find its way into my writing.
 Since my mid thirties, I’d been losing my hair.
 By 2008 I was wearing wigs because there was no other way to cover the loss.
 As far as my self-worth was concerned, losing my natural hair dropped my value down to that of a counterfeit three dollar bill.
 I was on the verge of giving up the fight and my desire to continue putting words to page.

-Instead, my Muse brought me Charise, the leading lady of Hello Diva.
+Then, my Muse brought me Charise, the leading lady of Hello Diva.
 Of course, she’s a writer who came from a childhood filled with bullying and abuse, who is also losing her hair.
 She is on the verge of giving up when things take a sudden turn in her career and her look.
 She sells her first novel to a big name publisher, then gets this fabulous weave.
 This was to be my first full length novel.
 I wrote the first draft in 30 days and six months later, held the self-published book in my hands.
 I could have stopped there having achieved a life goal of becoming a published novelist.

 But you know how life works, que the dramatic music and enter, a leading man.
 Yes, I met someone, New Year’s day, 2011.
-I wish I could tell you that it was love and that he and I are blissfully together to this day, but that wouldn’t make for a good story, now would it?
-Up until him, I’d thought I had a fairly solid hold on my feelings.
-Then he came along.
+I wish I could tell you that it was love at first sight and that he and I are blissfully together to this day, but that wouldn’t make for a good story, now would it?
 I won’t bore you with the details, suffice it to say that when it was all said and done and he’d gone on to see other people, I was an emotional wreck.
-I had all the feels, as my daughter’s generation puts it.
-I’m sure menopause played a part as well, but what it boiled down to was in 2012, I suffered an emotional break through.
-And the book, Breaking Point was born.
-Published in the fall of 2013, it brought me from a place of emotional overload, to discovering what I believe to be the reason I write at all.
+I had all the feels, as my daughter’s generation puts it but no satisfying outlet to express them.
+My Muse to the rescue – my next full length novel, Breaking Point was born.
+Published in the fall of 2013, it was the second time I wrote and published a novel in six months.